 ABSTRACT:

 Cutaneous T-cell lymphomas (CTCL) are derived from the transformation and uncontrolled proliferation of mature skin-homing T cells, and mycosis fungoides (MF) and Sézary syndrome (SS) represent the most common subtypes.
 Despite a number of studies on characterizing gene expression, genetic alterations, and epigenetic abnormalities of CTCL, the molecular pathogenesis of MF/SS remains unclear.
-MF refers to the more common CTCL with a skin-predominance, and is usually limited to skin, whereas, SS is an aggressive leukemic variant of CTCL with widespread skin involvement and is characterized by neoplastic distribution mainly involving blood, skin, and lymph node.
-Focusing on clinical practice, the identification of gene expression biomarkers have enormous potential to improve diagnosis and treatment of MF/SS.
+MF refers to the more common CTCL with a skin-predominance, and is usually limited to skin, whereas SS is an aggressive leukemic variant of CTCL with widespread skin involvement and is characterized by neoplastic distribution mainly involving blood, skin, and lymph node.
+Focusing on clinical practice, the identification of gene expression biomarkers has enormous potential to improve diagnosis and treatment of MF/SS.
 Indeed, recent transcriptomic studies have identified potential diagnostic biomarkers from differences in gene expression between normal and malignant T cells, which may improve our understanding of SS biology, and reveal potential therapeutic targets.
-This manuscript describes a detailed reproducible protocol for the isolation of peripheral blood mononuclear cells from fresh whole blood from patients diagnosed with SS, selection of CD4+ memory T cells (CD4+CD45RO+ T cells) subsets, chemical stimulation, and preparation of RNA suitable for transcriptomic profiling to discover novel prognostic molecular markers to gain additional insight in disease etiology.
+This manuscript describes a detailed reproducible protocol for the isolation of peripheral blood mononuclear cells from fresh whole blood from patients diagnosed with SS, selection of CD4+ memory T cells (CD4+CD45RO+ T cells) , chemical stimulation, and preparation of RNA suitable for transcriptomic profiling to discover novel prognostic molecular markers to gain additional insight in disease etiology.
 The stimulation using chemical agonist to activate nuclear regulation provides more specific assessment for pathways important in the dynamic transcription regulation and gene expression and eliminates confounding defects that may arise from upstream signaling defects arising from TCR antigen loss at the cell membrane.
 The data obtained from comparison of transcriptome of unstimulated to stimulated SS T cells unmasks functional regulatory gene expression defects not evident from analysis of quiescent unstimulated cells.
 Furthermore, the method outlined from this approach can be adapted for studying T cell gene expression defects in other T cell immune diseases.

 INTRODUCTION:

 Cutaneous T-cell lymphoma (CTCL), including the most common subtypes mycosis fungoides (MF) and Sézary syndrome (SS), is a heterogeneous group of diseases derived from transformation and uncontrolled proliferation of mature skin-homing T cells1,2.
-The neoplastic T cells have a mature CD4+Cd45RO+, memory phenotype3, and express skin homing adhesion markers, increasing epidermotropism4, which manifests as a rash particularly in early disease.
+The neoplastic T cells have a mature CD4+CD45RO+, memory phenotype3, and express skin homing adhesion markers, increasing epidermotropism4, which manifests as a rash particularly in early disease.
 The clinical course of MF is often indolent when under routine managed care, but a subset of patients can progress to more advanced disease.
 In these MF cases, skin lesions grow and thicken into large tumors, and neoplastic T cells may disseminate to lymph nodes and visceral organs.
 In contrast, SS is a more aggressive, leukemic variant of CTCL5, characterized by a triad of symptoms: generalized erythroderma (defined as affecting >80% of total body surface area), lymphadenopathy, and presence of more than 1000/mm3 circulating clonal atypical T cells with cerebriform nuclei, so‐called Sézary cells6,7.
 The prognosis for SS patients is significantly worse than MF.
 SS is rare with an incidence rate of 0.1/100,000, and represents approximately 3% of total CTCL cases8,9.
 CTCL typically presents in older adults with a median age of about 60 years10.
 The incidence rate for CTCL had been increasing and while the cause is unclear, the rate has stabilized since 199811,12.